deadlyvipers/dojo_rules/introduction.md

-Just came up from Dr Rob's greasy spoon cafe.
+Just came up from Dr Rob's greasy spoon cafe, and looking to go down the rabbit hole of CodeSchool HTML & CSS.